 Journal Articles

-McCoy, Meredith L. and Jeffrey Burnette.
-“An Exploratory Analysis of Elementary and Secondary Education Funding Levels for American Indians and Alaska Natives from 1980 to 2017,” Journal of Education Finance.
-Forthcoming.
+“An Exploratory Analysis of Elementary and Secondary Education Funding Levels for American Indians and Alaska Natives from 1980 to 2017,” Journal of Education Finance 48, no. 2 (2022): 138-165, co-authored with Jeffrey D. Burnette.

 “‘American Indian’ as a Racial Category in Public Health: Implications for Communities and Practice,”American Journal of Public Health 111, no. 11 (2021): 1969-1975, co-authored with Danielle R. Gartner and Rachel E. Wilbur.